GovTechSG/seed-documentation/faqs/general-faq.md

 <details>
   <summary>How do I check if my device record has been deleted?</summary>
-  Log in to the [SEED Dashboard](https://dashboard.seed.tech.gov.sg/) to check your device records.
+  Log in to the <a href="https://dashboard.seed.tech.gov.sg/"> SEED Dashboard </a> to check your device records.
 </details>

 <details>